 You can get ideas from the policy manuals of other chevrot and then decide how your chevrah will function.
 Here is a comparison chart of two such manuals.
 Remember that policies can change over time — they are not cast in concrete.
 But having a written policy manual is important because the chevrah members will need something that sets boundaries and gives guidance when challenges arrive.
-(Kavod v’Nichum can help you find policy manuals, and to get you started, here is an example manual published in 2019 by the Peninsula Masorati Chevra Kadisha.
+Kavod v’Nichum can help you find policy manuals, and to get you started, here is an example manual published in 2019 by the Peninsula Masorati Chevra Kadisha.

 A chevrah can function as a part of the synagogue budget.
 The chevrah might need to do independent fundraising.
 Some chevrot charge for doing taharot, some do not.
 Those who charge will sometimes work with the funeral home to reduce the cost of the funeral because they are doing part of the work of the funeral director (e.g., sanitary care).
 Other groups charge when there is more than one chevrah in town, so that people will not choose one chevrah over another based on cost.

 The chevrot that charge will typically use their income either to make charitable donations, conduct educational programs, send members to Chevrah Kadisha conferences, pay for them to attend educational programs and courses (such as Gamliel Institute programs), or to actually pay members for performing taharah.
 Expenses such as supplies and tachrichim are often covered by the funeral home, but if not, this is another expense for the chevrah.